CMOS delay is inversely proportional to supply voltage.

 Let's only raise VCC when we ramp up f.

-But Zeno applies still: always aim for 'a' as high as possible and minimal halt cycles.
+But Zeno applies still: always aim for a close to unity and a low work rate.

 Overall: power will then have cubic dependence on f.
 So we achieve peak performance under heavy loads and avoid cubic overhead when idle.